Limit linear series: combinatorial theory: Reduced divisors

-\begin{remark}[Counterexample without the closedness condition] The closedness condition on $M$ is crucial here.
-As a counter-example to Lemma~\ref{lem:f_v} when we drop this condition, consider the graph and the slope structure of rank 1 defined at the very end of Example~\ref{ex:second_grd}.
+\begin{example} The following example shows that the closedness condition on $M$ is necessary for Proposition~\ref{prop:f_v} to hold, and so for Definition~\ref{def:reduced_divisor} to make sense.
+Consider the metric graph $\Gamma$ and crude linear series of degree four and rank one defined at the end of Example~\ref{ex:second_grd}.